naqeebghazi/sqldb.darey/README.md

   This might involve configuring the server's firewall or the cloud platform's security groups (if it's a cloud-hosted server).

 ### 3. Connect from the Source Server
-  On the server you want to connect from:
+  On the server you want to connect from (mysqlClient):

   Use MySQL Client Command:
   Connect using:

-    mysql -h target_server_ip -u username -p.
+    mysql -h target_server_ip -u ubuntu -p

   Replace target_server_ip with the target server's IP address and username with the user you granted access to.